CaoTien22/cinema-at-manhattan/README.md

   - Table reserved_seat: stores the coordinates of reserved seats, the userId who reserved them, and the roomId to identify which room they belong to.
 ### 2. MemCache:
   - After loading room information and reserved seats from the database, the system will calculate the layout for that room.
-  - After loading room information and reserved seats from the database, the system will calculate the layout for that room.
-The layout is a two-dimensional array, where the value 0 represents a vacant seat, and other values represent the userId of the person who reserved that seat.
+  - The layout is a two-dimensional array, where the value 0 represents a vacant seat, and other values represent the userId of the person who reserved that seat.
   - The layout will be cached to reduce the load on the database and minimize the number of calculations.
   - The system will lock the layout by roomId to prevent concurrency issues when multiple users are reserving seats in the same room.
 ### 3. Limitations:
-  - Due to time constraints, the current solutions are not optimized.
+ *Due to time constraints, the current solutions are not optimized.*
   - The use of local cache will not remain accurate when the application is deployed across multiple instances.
   - Implementing Optimistic Lock and Pessimistic Lock at the database level will be better than locking in the code.